 “But these feelings, these new desires, they they can confuse a young person so badly that he or she thinks he’s going mad sometimes.”
 He clutched at his chest and closed his eyes.
 “These feelings twist and torment you inside, making you feel as if you might explode if you don’t find relief.
 You want to touch something, feel something, press yourself against something that will… calm you down.
 Am I right?
 Is that what’s been happening to you?”

 And well, of course all of this leads not to pie-fucking, but to Uncle Philip coming in and raping Christie.
 Great.
 Fantastic.
-This event occurs on page 226 of the book’s 440 pages, which means we wasted over half of the book on painstaking poorly-written orphan misery.
+This event occurs on page 226 of the book’s 440 pages, which means we wasted OVER HALF THE BOOK on painstaking poorly-written orphan misery.

 Oh, and also Christie’s grandmother, Laura Sue, (Dawn’s birth mother) dies at some point and a pointless funeral is had but nobody cares.